 The tools that are often used at this stage (depending on the type of project) are:

-- UX audit: to review an existing digital product to ensure it meets business, UX, and accessibility requirements.
+- UX audit: to review an existing digital product design process to ensure it meets business, UX, and accessibility requirements.

 - Individual in-depth interview: to deeply understand the users and reach their needs, motivations and problems.

-- Market research: to reveal the target group and trends for a product or service.
+- Market research: to reveal the target audience and trends for a product or service.

 - Protopersonas: to give an organisation a starting point to evaluate the product and create some early design hypotheses.